mtthai/sunny/README.md

 2. Start: 1:11, End: 1:28 (Can be just seconds or HH:MM:SS)
 3. Title Card: Sweet Dee Gets Audited
 4. Generate :)
-5. Copy the pop up uRL and share it!
+5. Copy the pop up URL and share it!
 ```
 ## Issues
 Not working on mobile due to restrictions to autoplaying youtube videos and audio